cape-sh/katacoda-scenarios/tryCAPE/install-cape/step6.md

  ![Components](./assets/Components.png)
 4. Select <b>'MinIO'</b> and click <b>'Next'</b>
  ![Minio](./assets/Minio.png)
-5. Enter the following details as displayed in the screenshot and click <b>'Next'</b> 9<b>Note:</b> You can enter any value for the secret.0
+5. Enter the following details as displayed in the screenshot and click <b>'Next'</b> <b>Note:</b> You can enter any value for the secret.
  ![Miniodetails](./assets/Miniodetails.png)
 6. By default <b>'Restic'</b> is enabled, click <b>'Next'</b>
  ![Restic](./assets/Restic.png)